North Bay Centennials

+The North Bay Centennials were a Canadian junior ice hockey team in the Ontario Hockey League (OHL), who played from 1982–2002.
+The team was based in North Bay, Ontario, Canada, at the North Bay Memorial Gardens.
+The Centennials placed first overall during the 1993–94 OHL season, winning the Hamilton Spectator Trophy, and won that's season playoffs for the J. Ross Robertson Cup.
+Competing at the 1994 Memorial Cup, the Centennial placed fourth.
+At the end of the 2001–02 OHL season, the team relocated to Michigan becoming the Saginaw Spirit.

 History

-The North Bay Centennials or "Cents" as they were popularly known, were named after the 100th anniversary of the railroad in North Bay.
-The team came to the city in 1982 after the new owners of the Niagara Falls Flyers failed to get a deal for a new arena, and chose to relocate to North Bay which already had an adequate facility in operation.

-The team can trace its roots back to St. Catharines, Ontario, where it played from 1943–1976, as the Falcons, Teepees and Black Hawks, winning the Memorial Cup in 1954 and 1960.
+The Niagara Falls Flyers relocated in 1982, to play home games at the North Bay Memorial Gardens.
+The team displaced the North Bay Trappers who played in the Ontario Provincial Junior A Hockey League.
+The Centennials were named for the 100th anniversary of the railroad in North Bay.
+The team traces its roots back to St. Catharines, Ontario, where it played from 1943–1976, as the Falcons, Teepees and Black Hawks, winning the Memorial Cup in 1954 and 1960.

+The Centennials wore a white, black and gold colour scheme.
+The team logo from 1982 to 1998 featured the Centennials name and four wheels to form the shape of a locomotive engine.
+Shoulder patches featured a front view of a locomotive on tracks.
+The Centennials were originally owned by Reg Quinn.
+The team played its first home game in North Bay on September 23, 1982, defeating the Kingston Canadians by a 7–4 score.
+During the summer of 1986, Quinn sold the team to local automotive dealer John Hopper.

 The Centennials won back-to-back Emms division titles in 1986 and 1987.
 In 1987 the OHL organized a Super Series for the right to host the Memorial Cup tournament between the Leyden Division champions Oshawa Generals, and the Emms Division champions North Bay Centennials.
-The super series was played while the first round of the playoffs was taking place (at the time, regular season division champions would receive a bye and advance to the second round of the postseason).
+The super series was played while both teams had a first-round playoffs bye.
 North Bay came within one game of hosting the national junior championship, losing game seven to the Oshawa Generals.
 In the OHL championship series that year the Centennials and Generals faced off again with the same result, Oshawa defeating North Bay 4 games to 3.
-Since the Oshawa Generals were both host and champion, a revision to the Memorial Cup format was made where it was reduced to a three team tournament and the North Bay Centennials eliminated.
-It was the first three team tournament since 1982 and to this day it is the last 3-team tournament.